OlaPom/iscsc.fr/README.md

 npm run dev
 ```

-> You will need `nodemon` to run the backend.
-Use `npm install -g nodemon` to install it.
-Make sure you're supporting at least 2.0.20 with `nodemon --version`.
-Nodemon has been tested working fine with node 19.
+#### c) Set up frontend

-#### Frontend
+Make sure you're using at least version 8.19.2 by checking `npm --version`, and update if needed with `npm update`.

-From the root directory of the repository, do the following:
+- From the root directory of the repository, do the following:

 ```bash
 cd frontend